jhartwell/haml-rs/README.md

 }
 ```

-## CLI

-`hamlrs input.haml output.html`

-### Printing the AST

-If you want to print out the AST that is generated for a given Haml file you can run the following command

-`hamlrs ast input.haml`

 ### Stability

 This software is in its early stages and as such there may be issues with stability.